01252 36 46 91 30 Grosvenor Road, Aldershot, GU11 3EB Mon - Fri(9 am - 6 pm) / Sat & Sun - Closed

 42 / 64

-42) Which of the following factors is not an indicator of abuse?
+42) Which of the following is an example of non-verbal communication?

 43 / 64